The Devil (1972 film): Plot

-Repulsed by his actions, Jakub seeks comfort from Zakonnica, but she pushes him away.
+Repulsed by his actions, Jakub seeks comfort from the Nun, but she pushes him away.
 Jakub appears to go mad.
 He returns to his friend's castle to try and reunite with his fiancée, only to be beaten (and then, kissed) by his former best friend.
 He is found by the acting troupe and is seduced by one of the actresses.
 In mid-coitus, he is attacked by another actor out of jealousy.
 Jakub kills the actor and actress and is pursued by the remaining troupe.
 The leader of the troupe (a man) tries to sleep with Jakub in exchange for not turning him in to the authorities, eventually trying to rape Jakub.
 The Stranger shows up and saves Jakub by killing the leader of the troupe.
-Zakonnica and Jakub journey to a place Jakub played as a child to find his ex-fiancée there.
-She expresses a wish to run away with Jakub, but then passes away due to complications with her pregnancy (and passes away despite Jakub pleading with Zakonnica to save her).
+The Nun and Jakub journey to a place Jakub played as a child to find his ex-fiancée there.
+She expresses a wish to run away with Jakub, but then passes away due to complications with her pregnancy (and passes away despite Jakub pleading with the Nun to save her).
 The Stranger then has Jakub return to his mother's bordello.

 The mother embraces Jakub (now knowing who he is) and takes him to the basement where the denizens are engaged in all manner of hedonistic actions.
 She says he can stay with her as a prostitute, where people will be thrilled by any murders he commits.
 She also claims that the Stranger is a low-level government clerk.
 Having seemingly taken the Stranger's earlier claims that Jakub is meant to cleanse the world as true, he kills his mother and disperses the crowd.
 He then returns home where he kills his step-brother, mercy kills his sister (who had been horribly beaten by their blood-thirsty half-brother), and burns down his family house.